jsdelivrbot/simple-google-drive-site/README.md

 Google Doc: https://docs.google.com/spreadsheets/d/1Y8jxsyXhUJLUKLDiw8SMpKiFGggMj-o2BxYq-wzAvSQ/edit#gid=0

 To edit the Google Doc, please contact Rose for permission.
+You must have Google Drive as CMS installed to be able to publish.

 ## Getting Started